Manufacturing Metrics that Matter Most

 This has prompted many companies to rely more heavily on their BI software applications to track the Key Performance Indicators (or KPIs) of their organizations.
 KPIs are financial and non-financial measures that help decision makers pinpoint the strengths and weaknesses of their businesses and show whether they are in line with their strategic objectives.

 Each year, the MESA organization (Manufacturing Enterprise Solutions Association) sponsors research to help the manufacturing marketplace identify the most important metrics, and help decision makers understand metrics improvements and their relationships to metrics programs and the use of software solutions.
-As part of their most recent metrics survey, the following manufacturing metrics were identified as being the most utilized by discrete, process, and hybrid/batch manufacturers.
+As part of a recent survey, MESA identified the following manufacturing metrics as being the most utilized by discrete, process, and hybrid/batch manufacturers.

 I thought I’d share these metrics with those of you who may not have seen the published results of this research.
 From Silvon’s perspective, it further validates many of the core measures that are included in the Stratum BI solution suite for manufacturers.